stan-dev/cmdstanpy/docsrc/sample.rst

 **Get sample contents**

-- ``draws`` - The numpy.ndarray which contains all across all chains arranged as (draws, chains, columns).
+- ``draws`` - The numpy.ndarray which contains all across all chains.
+By default, returns a 3D array (draws, chains, columns); the argument ``concat_chains`` returns a 2D array which flattens the chains into a single set of draws.
 - ``stan_variable(name=var_name)`` - Returns a numpy.ndarray which contains the set of draws in the sample for the named Stan program variable.
 - ``stan_variables()`` - Returns a Python dict, key: Stan program variable name, value: numpy.ndarray of draws.
+- ``sampler_variables()`` - Returns a a Python dict, key: sampler variable name, value: numpy.ndarray of draws.

 - ``metric`` - List of per-chain metric values, metric is either a vector ('diag_e') or matrix ('dense_e')
 - ``stepsize`` - List of per-chain step sizes.